Boyz II Men: 2013–2019: Las Vegas residency, Collide and Under the Streelight

+2020–present: Reported biographical film and occasional reunions with McCary

+In 2021, Boyz II Men's career became the focus of the first episode of the Netflix music documentary mini-series This Is Pop.
+The name of the episode is, "The Boyz II Men Effect."
+In the episode, music critics and historians evaluate the reasons why Boyz II Men's influence on American popular music have been often overlooked.
+The episode contains extended interviews with all three members of Boyz II Men, and shows several highlights of recent performances.

 On December 31, 2022, Boyz II Men performed the national anthem at the Fiesta Bowl before the Michigan Wolverines and the TCU Horned Frogs faced off in the College Football Playoff semifinals.
 They later performed an a cappella version of the anthem at the 2024 Las Vegas Grand Prix, which was widely panned by fans.

 In 2024, Boyz II Men competed in season twelve of The Masked Singer as "Buffalos" where Nick Lachey (who competed as "Piglet" in season five) served as their Mask Ambassador.
 Shawn played the Buffalo named Maroon, Nathan played the Buffalo named Olive and Wanya played the Buffalo named Goldie.
 Originally, there was one "Buffalo" in the first appearance before the other two came out during their performance of Cutting Crew's "(I Just) Died In Your Arms".
 They became the first group to win a season of the show while member Nathan Morris became the oldest winner in the show's history at the age of 53, beating out the record held by Wayne Brady in season two.
 Robin Thicke, Jenny McCarthy Wahlberg, Ken Jeong, Rita Ora, Nick Cannon, the entire audience, and Mario as "Wasp" (who finished in second place) figured out that Boyz II Men was "Buffalos".
 Boyz II Men did an encore performance of "Motownphilly".